-Ever wonder trains the who train ?
+Ever wonder who trains the people who train law enforcement?

 Hour 2